Yoshemith/Mercado_Liebre/README.md

 You can see the result here:
 * [Mercado liebre](https://liebremarket.herokuapp.com/)

-> Developed with an ongoing DigitalHouse Course.
+> Developed during a DigitalHouse Course.